-- IIoT’s potential is enormous.
+- IoT’s potential is enormous.
 Capturing-and-acting on data will unlock tremendous value.

-- Industrial IoT devices will soon be numbered in the tens of billions.
+- IoT devices will soon number in the tens of billions.

 - Devices, networks, and cloud services interoperability will be key to unlocking future value as IIoT adoption deepens.
-Each successive generation of adoption will need to securely work with all that has preceded it as well as what will come after.
+Each successive generation of adoption will need to securely work with all that has preceded it and what will come after.

-- Security is a huge challenge, will likely become more so, and is, in fact, the single biggest adoption roadblock.
+- Security is a considerable challenge, will likely become more so, and is, in fact, the single biggest adoption roadblock.

 Time to Freshen up your IoT Deployments

 Security needn’t be a burden to carry alone.
-To overcome security challenges, Atos, a global leader in digital transformation, integrated technology based on the Lightweight Machine to Machine (LwM2M) standard into its IoT offerings.
-Atos’s Horus HSM now offers comprehensive device authentication and data encryption services.
+Atos uses Lightweight Machine to Machine (LwM2M) standard to extend HSM to IoT devices offering device authentication and data encryption services.

-Interoperability is another parameter to take into consideration any IoT project as it is closely connected to security.
-IIoT requires devices to securely share-and-send data between systems into the cloud and back.
-Today, doing this securely is already a huge challenge for many organizations.
-However, the challenge will only grow as tomorrow’s IIoT environment becomes even more dynamic with organizations adding new networks and devices and finding new, as yet unimagined ways to leverage data.
+Interoperability is another parameter to consider.
+IoT requires devices to securely share-and-send data between systems into the cloud and back.
+Today, doing this is a security challenge for many organizations.
+However, the challenge will only grow as tomorrow’s IoT environment becomes even more dynamic.

-“As the IIoT evolves, the need for standardization is becoming more critical, and partnership development to build trusted IIoT ecosystems is key to developing strong, sustainable IoT offerings,” says David Leporini, IoT Security Director at Atos.
+“As the IoT evolves, the need for standardization is becoming more critical, and partnership development to build trusted IoT ecosystems is key to developing strong, sustainable IoT offerings,” says David Leporini, IoT Security Director at Atos.

 OSCORE LwM2M 1.1: Foundational Services for Sustainable IIoT

-The LwM2M standard dedicated to resource-constrained devices has been developed with key security features in mind.
-The LwM2M based on Constrained Application Protocol (CoAP) utilizes TLS protocol on TCP/IP networks and DTLS protocol on datagram networks which were specially designed to protect messages from being intercepted, modified and falsified on the object’s network.
+The LwM2M standard dedicated to resource-constrained devices has been developed with essential security features in mind.
+LwM2M, based on Constrained Application Protocol (CoAP), utilizes TLS protocol on TCP/IP networks and DTLS protocol on datagram networks specially designed to protect messages from being intercepted, modified, and falsified.

-Also, it is important to note that DTLS has little impact in terms of computing power and memory as it was designed specifically for constrained devices.
+Also, it is essential to note that DTLS has little impact in terms of computing power and memory as it was designed specifically for constrained devices.